senzing-garage/sdk-components-ng/README.md

 ## Configuration & Parameters

-The SenzingSDKModule accepts a factory method or a object literal that conforms to the properties found in the [SzRestConfiguration](https://senzing.github.io/sdk-components-ng/classes/SzRestConfiguration.html) class.
-By adding a factory like the following to the constructor method, you can change services configuration to point to non-default values.
+The SenzingSDKModule accepts a factory method that returns an instance of the [SzRestConfiguration](https://senzing.github.io/rest-api-client-ng/classes/Configuration.html) class.
+By adding a factory like the following to the forRoot method, you can change services configuration to point to non-default values.

-The following tells any components to turn on CORS functionality and make all api requests to localhost port 22080( http://localhost:22080/ ).
+The following tells any components to turn on CORS functionality and make all api requests to localhost port 2080( http://localhost:2080/ ).

 ```typescript
 import { BrowserModule } from '@angular/platform-browser';